 Tannishtha Chatterjee

 Tannishtha Chatterjee is an Indian actor, best known for Tamil cinema.
-Tannishtha Chatterjee began their career in 2003.
+Tannishtha Chatterjee began their career in 2003 and has been a prominent figure in the industry for over 23 years.
 With 30 credits to their name and an average audience rating of 6.4, Tannishtha Chatterjee remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Tannishtha Chatterjee's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones